OUR BOARD OF DIRECTORS

 Alvin, PhD, Registered Professional Forester, is a stroke survivor.
 He has been a member of the VSRA for eight years and recently assumed the role of Treasurer for VSRA.

-Alvin has worked for the government of British Columbia for over 35 years.
-He is currently the Team Lead in Forest Genetics Research and an Adjunct Professor in Forest Biology at UVic.
-Alvin has worked in New Zealand and Rome (with the UN) and travelled to many places in the world where forestry is important.
-Last year, he was a recipient of the Canadian Institute of Forestry Scientific Achievement Award.
+Alvin has worked for the BC government for over 35 years.
+He is the Team Lead in Forest Genetics Research and Adjunct Professor in Forest Biology at UVic.
+He has worked in New Zealand and Rome (with the UN) and travelled to many places where forestry is important.
+He is a recipient of the Canadian Institute of Forestry Scientific Achievement Award.

-Eight-years ago Alvin suffered a stroke, which affected his ability to read, write (non-fluent aphasia), speak (complete apraxia) and swallow.
+Eight years ago Alvin suffered a stroke, which affected his ability to read, write (non-fluent aphasia), speak (complete apraxia) and swallow.
 After years of arduous therapy, he returned to full-time work in 2021.
-The VSRA has been enormously helpful with his recovery, and he is pleased that he is now able to give back to the VSRA by volunteering as the Treasurer.
+The VSRA has been enormously helpful with his recovery.
+He is pleased that he can now give back to the VSRA by volunteering as Treasurer.

 Alvin was lucky that paralysis from his stroke was temporary.
-He is still able to fly-fish for trout in BC, and around the world.
+He can still fly-fish for trout in BC, and around the world.
 Alvin also has a black belt in karate and trains regularly.
 He enjoys travelling with his wife Elizabeth, single-cask scotch whiskies, abstract art painting, and playing with his grandson.
 Hopefully more are on the way!

 BILL COX